Wor-Wic's radiologic technology program is nationally accredited by the Joint Review

 Medical Center and Peninsula Imaging in Salisbury, as well as at Atlantic General

-who successfully complete the program can take a certification and licensure examination
+in Berlin.
+Individuals who successfully complete the program can take a certification

-in radiography administered by the American Registry of Radiologic Technologists
+and licensure examination in radiography administered by the American Registry of

-(ARRT).
-State certification as a medical radiation technologist is required for
+Radiologic Technologists (ARRT).
+State certification as a medical radiologic technologist

 Wor-Wic also offers an opportunity for a hospital-trained registered radiologic